 The Library is open from 8:15am until 4:30pm on school days with the exception of Tuesdays when it closes at 3:00pm.
+Library Hours are subject to change at the School's discretion.

-Access to Prescott's electronic and print collection is available online at anytime by visiting the online Destiny catalog through the School's website or at https://wheelerschool.follettdestiny.com.
+Access to Prescott's electronic and print collection is available online at any time by visiting the online Destiny catalog through the School's website or at https://wheelerschool.follettdestiny.com.